Pittsburgh Domestic Violence Attorneys | Worgul, Sarna & Ness, Criminal Defense Attorneys

 Domestic violence accusations are frequently made during a bitter divorce or custody actions.
 Even if they are not legitimate, accusations of domestic violence can still cause many serious problems.

-What to Do if You Are Falsely Accused of Domestic Violence in Pennsylvania
+Falsely Accused of Domestic Violence in Pennsylvania?

-Protection from Abuse Orders in Pennsylvania
+Protection from Abuse (PFA) Orders in Pennsylvania

-• Cease all communication with the victim
+• Cease all contact with the alleged victim

 • Turn over firearms and other weapons